 A 5-minute Screaming Frog H Tag Analysis

 Heading <h*> tags do matter for your SEO rankings.
 Placing keywords in your H1 and H2 tags and making your headlines creative and compelling are the two things you need to check your H tags for.
+This is all apart of your on page seo.
 But how do you check them if you have hundreds of pages on your site?
 Hint: you don’t have to work weekends to do this.

 Install and Run Screaming Frog SEO Spider

 Just head over to Screaming Frog and download the small desktop software for your operating system.
 About 5 minutes later, you’re ready to rock and roll!
 Launch the application, type in your root domain, and hit start.
 Screaming Frog quietly crawls your website and reveals a wealth of information about your meta-data, links, page titles, H1 and H2, and issues with your website.
 You can access these reports by pressing the buttons on the top panel of your dashboard.
 But first, let it complete 100%.

 Take a few minutes to absorb the dashboard, because you’ll also need to use it to find out crawl errors, robots info, issues with meta descriptions and titles, broken links, internal links, etc. But for now, let’s hit that H1 button on the top panel.